Antonia Fraser: Marriages and later life

 From 1956 until their divorce in 1977, she was married to Sir Hugh Fraser (1918–1984), a descendant of Scottish aristocracy 14 years her senior and a Roman Catholic Conservative Unionist MP in the House of Commons (sitting for Stafford), who was a friend of the American Kennedy family.
-They had six children: three sons, Benjamin, Damian, and Orlando; and three daughters, Rebecca Fraser, wife of barrister Edward Fitzgerald, QC, Flora Fraser and Natasha Fraser-Cavassoni.
-All three daughters are writers and biographers.
-Benjamin Fraser works for JPMorgan, Damian Fraser is the managing director of the investment banking firm UBS AG (formerly S.G.
-Warburg) in Mexico, and Orlando Fraser is a barrister specializing in commercial law (Wroe).
-Antonia Fraser has 18 grandchildren.
+They had six children, including Rebecca Fraser and Flora Fraser.

-On 22 October 1975, Hugh and Antonia Fraser, together with Caroline Kennedy, who was visiting them at their Holland Park home, in Kensington, west London, were almost blown up by an IRA car bomb placed under the wheels of his Jaguar, which had been triggered to go off at 9 am when he left the house; the bomb exploded, killing the cancer researcher, Gordon Hamilton Fairley.
+On 22 October 1975, Hugh and Antonia Fraser, together with Caroline Kennedy, who was visiting them at their Holland Park home, in Kensington, west London, were almost blown up by an IRA car bomb placed under the wheels of his Jaguar, which had been triggered to go off at 9 am when he left the house; the bomb exploded, killing the cancer researcher Gordon Hamilton Fairley.
 Fairley, a neighbour of the Frasers, had been walking his dog, when he noticed something amiss and stopped to examine the bomb.

 In 1975, she began an affair with playwright Harold Pinter, who was then married to the actress Vivien Merchant.
 In 1977, after she had been living with Pinter for two years, the Frasers' union was legally dissolved.
 Merchant spoke about her distress publicly to the press, which quoted her cutting remarks about her rival, but she resisted divorcing Pinter.
-In 1980, after Merchant signed divorce papers, Fraser and Pinter married.
-After the deaths of both their spouses, Fraser and Pinter were married by a Jesuit priest, Fr.
-Michael Campbell-Johnson, in the Roman Catholic Church.
+In 1980, after Merchant signed divorce papers, Fraser and Pinter married in the Roman Catholic Church.
 Harold Pinter died from cancer on 24 December 2008, aged 78.

-Lady Antonia Fraser lives in the London district of Holland Park, in the Royal Borough of Kensington and Chelsea, south of Notting Hill Gate, in the Fraser family home, where she still writes in her fourth-floor study.
+Fraser lives at Campden Hill Square, in the London district of Holland Park, in the Royal Borough of Kensington and Chelsea, south of Notting Hill Gate, in the Fraser family home, where she still writes in her fourth-floor study.

-Lady Antonia Fraser is a Vice-President of the Royal Stuart Society.

 Honours

 Fraser was appointed Commander of the Order of the British Empire (CBE) in the 1999 Birthday Honours and promoted to Dame Commander of the Order of the British Empire (DBE) in the 2011 New Year Honours for services to literature.
 She was appointed a Member of the Order of the Companions of Honour (CH) in the 2018 New Year Honours for services to literature.

-The Lady Antonia Fraser Archive in the British Library
+She was elected a Fellow of the Royal Society of Literature in 2003.

+Archives

 Lady Antonia Fraser's uncatalogued papers (relating to her "Early Writing", "Fiction", and "Non-Fiction") are on loan at the British Library.
 Papers by and relating to Lady Antonia Fraser are also catalogued as part of the Harold Pinter Archive, which is part of its permanent collection of Additional Manuscripts.